david-liu/hiking/README.md

 ### Firefox

-the crawler will use Firefox as the driver to crawl web pages, please make sure that you have install Firefox in your computer
+The project will use Firefox as the driver to crawl web pages, please make sure that Firefox has been installed in your computer

 ### Install MongoDB